parmoo/parmoo/README.rst

                           'constraint': lambda x, s: 0.1 - x["x1"]})

-Finally, we must add one or more acquisition functions using :meth:`MOOP.addAcquisition(*args) <moop.MOOP.addAcquisition>`.
+Finally, we must add one or more acquisition functions using ``MOOP.addAcquisition(*args)``.
 These are used to scalarize the surrogate problems.
 The number of acquisition functions typically determines the number of simulation evaluations per batch.
 This is useful to know if you are using a parallel solver.

 .. code-block:: python